tusharbhutt/Endless-Nodes/README.md

 ## Credits

-+ Claude and ChatGPT for coding creation/assistance
++ Anthropic Claude and ChatGPT for coding creation/assistance
 + Thanks to all the node creators out there, most who toil away with little or no appreciation

 #